harleysherman/weatherAPI/README.md

 - What was your motivation?
 The motivation is to display the user's city and five day forecast.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 The goal of this project is to display the weather for next five days.
 - What problem does it solve?
 The problem this project solves is show the weather in five days.
 - What did you learn?
-I learned how to use bootstrap, html and css
+I learned how to use bootstrap, html and css together to create this project.

 ## Table of Contents (Optional)